Join the Conversation

 Both memorial funds had received donations that were distributed as scholarships for their sons' graduating classes.
 After that, the two families decided to hold a memorial fundraiser to keep the scholarship funds alive and growing.

-The first memorial fundraiser event was a success, as the families were able to give three $1,000 scholarships to graduating seniors at Red Lion — one for an athlete, one for a cheerleader and one for a prospective art student.
+The first memorial fundraiser event was a success, and Mankin's family was able to give three $1,000 scholarships to graduating seniors at Red Lion — one for an athlete, one for a cheerleader and one for a prospective art student.
 Carol Tracey said they wanted the scholarships to appeal to a diversity of students, including those involved in sports and the arts.

 "It was a wonderful event.
 It was the first time either of us had ever done something so big, for any reason," she said.